LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson17.rst

 Objectives
 ----------

-One-to-many Relationships
+One-to-Many Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-- Describe the one-to-many relationship
+- Describe the one-to-many relationship as it relates to objects
 - Use the following annotations and describe what they accomplish:

    - ``@OneToMany``
    - ``@JoinColumn``
    - ``@ManyToOne``

-Many-to-many Relationships
+Many-to-Many Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Describe many-to-many relationships